PLEASE BE ADVISED:

 As we move through this crisis together, please understand that there will delays to regular Mi’kmaw Ethics Watch reviews.
 Mi’kmaw Ethics Watch is currently following Cape Breton University’s response to COVID-19.
 We encourage researchers to review Chapter 6, Section D: Research Ethics Review during Publicly Declared Emergencies of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2).

 Researchers should follow all provincial and federal guidelines related to stopping the spread of COVID-19.
-Researchers should consider pausing on non-essential research with participants at this time.
-Researchers should consider transitioning in-person interviews or other research methods involving in-person interaction to telephone or online communication.
+Researchers should pause non-essential research with participants at this time.
+This is pertinent to research being conducted in Mi’kmaw communities as First Nations are especially vulnerable during the COVID-19 pandemic.
+Researchers should consider transitioning in-person in-person interaction to telephone or online communication.

 If researchers have any concerns about how transiting to alternative communication may interfere with their ability to follow the Mi’kmaw Ethics Watch Principles and Protocols, please contact firstname.lastname@example.org.